Your music library and MusicBrainz Picard

 MusicBrainz Picard and the MusicBrainz database are projects of the MetaBrainz Foundation.
 MetaBrainz Foundation has a philosophy of free, open access of data.
 It has been set up to build community maintained databases and make them available in the public domain or under Creative Commons licenses.
 Most contributions come from volunteers so users are encouraged either to donate or contribute to the data gathering process.

-2 replies on “Your music library and MusicBrainz Picard”
+One reply on “Your music library and MusicBrainz Picard”

 Leave a Reply